saadmann18/Games-in-C/README.md

 # Games-in-C
-Games in C as hobby projects
+Here I will collect Games in C as hobby projects